How Options Analysis Suite Compares to Tradytics

 - Both can support a discretionary research workflow if combined with a broker for execution and your own analysis to synthesize the signal.

-- For learning the conceptual framework of options flow, both have educational content in different formats: Tradytics leans visual UI tutorials, OAS leans written documentation.
+- For learning the conceptual framework of unusual options activity and dealer positioning, both have educational content in different formats: Tradytics leans visual UI tutorials, OAS leans written documentation.
+OAS does not teach trade-level options flow because it does not have that data.

 Alternatives to Tradytics

-Other alternatives to Tradytics in the AI-and-flow space include Unusual Whales (deeper unusual-activity focus, social layer), Blackbox Stocks (real-time scanning with audio alerts), and the dealer-flow specialists SpotGamma and MenthorQ for users primarily wanting positioning analytics.
+Other alternatives to Tradytics in the options-flow space include Unusual Whales (deeper unusual-activity focus, social layer), Blackbox Stocks (real-time scanning with audio alerts), and the dealer-positioning specialists SpotGamma and MenthorQ for users primarily wanting positioning analytics.

 Related Concepts and Reference